National Boys ChoirAges: 10 - 17

 The choir gives boys, with unchanged and changed voices, a unique opportunity to sing together to the highest standard.
 The wide-ranging concert repertoire is learned and rehearsed extensively in search of the perfect tone quality and musical character that makes this choir’s performance so thrilling to hear live.
-Continually going from strength to strength, NYCOS National Boys Choir enjoys performances all across the UK, from Edinburgh International Festival to BBC Proms in the Park.
-In 2013, the choir recorded its first CD after a celebrated performance of Tom Cunningham’s The Saga of the Seven Days.
-Previously 400 male voices from the National Boys Choir, NYCOS Regional Choirs and the flagship NYCOS choir filled Dunblane Cathedral for a BBC Songs of Praise performance, entitled ‘Scottish Voices’.
-More recently the choir has premiered and recorded Ken Johnson and Jim Maxwell’s ‘All Those Men Who Marched Away’.
+Continually going from strength to strength, National Boys Choir enjoys performing across Scotland and the UK, including at the Edinburgh International Festival.

 The choir meets annually around Easter time for a residential course where the time is divided into full rehearsals, sectional rehearsals and musicianship games sessions.
 Concerts across Scotland are organised at the end of the course and at other times, as appropriate.

 “qualities of pristine articulation, dead centre intonation, quality of tone and an openness of delivery that is honest in its impact, have an irresistible emotional effect”